resbaz/nectar-cloud-lessons/Lessons/Lesson_IX/Lesson_IX.md

 But there was wisdom in that old timer mantra of not rocking the boat.
 Every time you make a change to your system you run the risk of breaking it.
 So remember to make sure you have a regular backup to hand.

-Automatically install security upgrades on our drupal site by ssh'ing in and doing the following:
+Automatically install security upgrades on our Drupal site by ssh'ing in and doing the following:

 -- *Slide* --